LivePersonInc/akka-actor-x/README.md

 akka-actor-x
 ============

 Akka extension providing features that help you trace, debug and monitor your actor system.
-Actor X is extendable and currently provides features like:
+Actor X is written in java, it is extendable and currently provides features like:

 - Slf4j MDC: Automatically adds actor path to MDC (under akkaSource key)
 - Message trail (history): Makes message trail (history) available during debugging (break-point) and/or logging